shriram/anonymous-recursive-function/README.md

 nice if the function could recur.
 But on its own a `lambda` can't recur, because it's *anonymous*, and recursion requires a name.
-So the traditional solution is to rewrite the program: e.g., introduce a `letrec`, give a name, make this `lambda` its right-hand side expression, then use tha name in the `lambda`s body.
+So the traditional solution is to rewrite the program: e.g., introduce a `letrec`, give a name, make this `lambda` its right-hand side expression, then use that name in the `lambda`s body.

 All this
 requires a fair bit of boring editing.
 It significantly increases the indentation